haiseskibidi/SpamClicker/README.md

 # AutoClicker for Games

 A program for automating keyboard and mouse clicks in games with support for fullscreen mode.
-Written in Python using PyAutoGUI and tkinter.
+Written in Python using CustomTkinter.

 ![Icon](icon.png)

+## What's New in Version 2.0

+### Major Update!

+- **Completely redesigned interface** - modern neumorphic UI built with CustomTkinter
+- **Custom sequence feature** - create your own key/mouse button sequences with custom delays
+- **Enhanced hotkey binding** - easily change function hotkeys through the interface
+- **Improved performance** - optimized for lower CPU usage and better reliability

 ## Features